remlaps/Steem-Conversation-Accelerator/README.md

 ## Contact Information

 If you have any questions or need assistance with the Steem Conversation Accelerator, please feel free to reach out to me, @remlaps, on the Steem blockchain.
-You can find me by searching for my username on the Steem blockchain or by visiting my profile page.

 ## Managing Expectations

 I believe this can be a useful tool for many participants in the Steem ecosystems, but be forewarned that it will have problems and fixes will be slow.
-I am learning JavaScript, HTML, and CSS as I go here; and this is a hobby project that I can only develop in whatever spare time I can find during nights and weekends.
+I am learning JavaScript, HTML, and CSS as I go here; and this is a hobby project that I can only develop in whatever spare time I find during nights and weekends.

 Additionally, for the above reasons, I am sticking to a view-only perspective, and I don't expect to incorporate anything involving the use of blockchain keys any time soon.
 If this extension ever asks for your keys, you should be suspicious.